 The neighbourhood planning process is initiated by the relevant parish or town council, not Fenland District Council.
 The process of preparing a neighbourhood plan or order is led by the relevant parish or town council, whom are responsible for meeting the majority of the associated costs, although Fenland District Council does have a duty to support parish and town councils throughout the process.
 The preparation of neighbourhood plans and orders is optional: parish and town councils are under no obligation to prepare a neighbourhood plan or order.

-There are two 'made' Neighbourhood Plans in Fenland District Council - the March Neighbourhood Plan (made November 2017) and the Parson Drove Neighbourhood Plan (made August 2020), and the Whittlesey Neighbourhood Plan (made May 2023).
+There are three 'made' Neighbourhood Plans in Fenland District Council - the March Neighbourhood Plan (made November 2017), the Parson Drove Neighbourhood Plan (made August 2020), and the Whittlesey Neighbourhood Plan (made May 2023).

 Designated Neighbourhood Areas provides further details of made and emerging Neighbourhood Plans in Fenland.

 If you are considering preparing a neighbourhood plan for your area, please contact the Neighbourhood Planning Team for an informal discussion about the process and your aspirations: firstname.lastname@example.org

 Neighbourhood Plans must be informed by proportionate and relevant local evidence to complement the community engagement and consultation undertaken.
 Cambridgeshire County Council Research and Performance Team host a wide range of evidence tools on the Cambridgeshire Insight website which can help inform Neighbourhood Plans.
 In particular:

 If you need help to find what you are looking for, please contact the Research & Performance Team at Cambridgeshire County Council.